 In the image below, Iva and Senior Clinical Research Nurse Fiona Fitzgerald examine a cuttings scrapbook dating back to before the First World War - another treasure to find a home in Iva's office and a rich source of information about the RNOH:

-Amongst these treasures is a shabby brown envelope containing a fragile 'Penny Notebook' titled 'Adventures in a London Hospital', written in pencil by Frank Ruck, a 15 year old boy describing his operation and long stay in Samuel Fielding Ward, in 'a well-known London Hospital' ( the RNOH), Great Portland Street.
+Amongst these treasures is a shabby brown envelope containing a fragile 'Penny Notebook' titled 'Adventures in a London Hospital', written in pencil by Frank Ruck, a 15 year old boy describing his operation and long stay in Samuel Fielden Ward, in 'a well-known London Hospital' ( the RNOH), Great Portland Street.
 This treasure is accompanied by his wonderful photographs of the Samuel Fielding Ward.

 In 1966 Frank Ruck sent his notebook and photographs to a Mr Blake, at the London RNOH.
 At first it was thought Mr Blake was a surgeon, but then Pegleg Productions was contacted by Mr John Blake, who wrote: